Article contributed by: Tracey Kallas, Rat Terrier Club of America

 Short, close lying, smooth and shiny.
 Texture can vary, with a slight ruff or wave along the back being allowed, but undesirable.
 Whiskers are NOT removed.

 There is a whole lot of description here for a breed where color is the frosting and we are all about the cake.
 Let’s make it simple: All colors should be judged equally without preference for any.
 Ticking is common and acceptable, extreme ticking is undesirable.
-No solid colors other than white.
-No bi-colors without white, or less than one-inch of white.
-No merles.
-No brindles.
+No solid colors other than white, and no bi-colors without white, or less than one-inch of white.
+No merles, and no brindles.
 Focus on the cake!

 A ground-covering, efficient trot with good reach and drive, suggesting agility, speed, and power.
 Gait is more like that of a working dog/endurance trotter instead of the typical Terrier pendulum-type movement.
 The Rat Terrier is shown at a speed that allows an exhibition of good reach and drive as well as convergence coming and going as speed increases.